kyndryl-open-source/latencyninja/README.md

     ./latency_ninja.sh -i eth0 -r

 ## Warning
-Any changes made by rollback will not persist after a reboot or network restart (yet)
+- Any changes made by Latency Ninja will not persist after a reboot or a network restart (yet)

 ## Troubleshooting
  - Permission Denied: Make sure you're running the script with superuser privileges.